Servings: 12 serving(s)

 Oatmeal Brown Sugar Coffee Cake is an old-fashioned coffee cake with wholesome substance.

 I buy rolled oats in 8 kg bags.
-We eat porridge pretty much every morning so buying is bulk is the simplest way to keep the cupboard stocked.
+We eat porridge pretty much every morning so buying in bulk is the simplest way to keep the cupboard stocked.

 I love how porridge is warming and sticks to your ribs, but there’s also something about the texture that is especially appealing.
 When I was growing up my dad loved cream of wheat but I always preferred breakfast food with more oomph.
 So porridge it is.

 It’s my love of oatmeal that drew me to this recipe in the first place.
 In fact, may be I should have called this recipe porridge cake.
 With its comforting texture and feeling of substance, this is a coffee cake that stays with you.
-It’s earthy and wholesome.
+A cake that is earthy and wholesome.

 This recipe is adapted from the Debora Madison classic, Vegetarian Cooking for Everyone.
 It’s an enormous book full of excellent recipes with a particularly good collection of baking recipes.
 (I’ll soon share her recipe for buckwheat flapjacks.)